SLAMPAI/game_reasoning_arena/analysis/README_reasoning_patterns.md

 - Word boundaries (`\b`) are used to ensure precise matching
 - Patterns are designed to capture both exact phrases and conceptual variations

-### Future Extensions
-This classification system can be extended by:
-1. Adding new categories for specific game types
-2. Refining patterns based on empirical analysis of reasoning traces
-3. Implementing weighted scoring for different pattern importance
-4. Adding contextual pattern matching based on game type

 ## Usage